Egfl6 Expression in the Pharyngeal Pouch Is Dispensable for Craniofacial Development

 TLDR Egfl6 is not needed for zebrafish face development.

-The study investigated the role of egfl6 in craniofacial development in zebrafish, focusing on its expression in the pharyngeal pouches.
-Despite egfl6 being expressed in these key structures, loss-of-function mutations in egfl6 did not result in craniofacial defects, suggesting that egfl6 was not essential for this process.
-The study also found that egfl6 was unlikely redundant with egfl7, as reducing egfl7 in egfl6 mutants did not impact craniofacial development.
-Additionally, an endogenous start loss mutation in egfl6 in the wild-type Tübingen strain indicated that egfl6 might be a non-functional gene.
-Overall, egfl6 expression in the pharyngeal pouches was deemed dispensable for craniofacial development in zebrafish.
+The study investigated the role of the egfl6 gene in craniofacial development in zebrafish, focusing on its expression in pharyngeal pouches.
+Despite egfl6 being expressed in these pouches, loss-of-function mutations in egfl6 did not result in any craniofacial defects, including the development of pouches, thymus, and facial cartilages.
+The study also found that egfl6 was not redundant with egfl7, as reducing egfl7 in egfl6 mutants did not affect craniofacial development.
+Additionally, an endogenous start loss mutation in the wild-type Tübingen strain suggested that egfl6 might be a non-functional gene.
+Overall, the research concluded that egfl6 expression in pharyngeal pouches was not required for craniofacial development in zebrafish.

 Discuss this study in the Community →